 A cloud-web platform for quickly mapping fluvial flood hazard and risk over large areas

 Large-scale and high resolution geographical/topographical data has the potential to improve resilience in natural and flood hazards.

-SmartFLOOD is an INNOVATIVE Cloud-Web platform developed to drastically reduce cost in Flood Hazard and Risk Mapping at large-scales and at high resolution (less than 30 m) anywhere in the world.
+SmartFLOOD is an innovative Cloud-Web platform developed to drastically reduce cost in mapping Fluvial Flood Hazard and Risk at large-scales and at high resolution (less than 30 m) anywhere in the world.

 SmartFLOOD generates in in real-time comprehensive flood risk map of the entire planet, integrating large scale and high resolution open data and artificial intelligence algorithms for supporting robust evidence-based decision-making in flood risk management.

 SmartFLOOD provides quickly to our clients (public authorities, civil protection agencies, insurance and re-insurance companies, critical infrastructure, but also citizens) detailed information about areas and assets prone to flooding that supports decision-making and the design measures and the defining of risk transfer schemes (insurance).

 - An high resolution (25 m) Geomorphic Flood Index -GFI generated processing DEM

 Calibrating the GFI for a specific area of interest over an available flood hazard reference map, provided by existing studies (es.
 JRC flood hazard maps) or numerical hydrodynamic simulations uploaded directly by the user , the SmarFLOOD platform delivers an higher resolution (downscaling) and an extrapolation (from a sub-basing to the entire hydrological basin) of the flood hazard reference maps than can be used in more accurate flood risk assessment studies.